-Differing Holy Moments® is a participatory research method of inquiry for clinical and educational purposes.
-The studio brand is designed for curious minds and diverse audiences.
-Featuring interactive art exhibits, pop-up talks, speeches, and healing arts performances, these showcases present the dynamics of trauma, injury, and health situated in the array of attachment-oriented images, narratives, and archetypal motifs.
+The studio's method of inquiry aims to explore how ANEs relate to prenatal attachment self-meanings for curious minds and diverse participants.
+Featuring interactive art exhibits, pop-up talks, speeches, and healing arts performances, the studio presents the dynamics of trauma, injury, and healing situated in the array of attachment-oriented images, narratives, and archetypal motifs.

-Participants create projects to help people better understand their circumstances, vocations, and communities through the lenses of Jungian theory, projective analysis, and universal life meanings.
-Participants research the biological, cultural, and social wonders of lived experience and how individuals perceive them.
-They bring consciousness to important issues through the power of healing, storytelling, portraiture, and research to transform and renew insights.
-Participants bring awareness to unconscious feelings that influence the development of the whole self, while encouraging visitors to learn and grow through the curated content, expert creativity, and clinical perspectives to achieve better outcomes.
+Participants create objects to better understand their circumstances, vocations, and communities through the lenses of Jungian theory, psychological projection, and universal life meanings.
+They research the biological, cultural, and social wonders of lived experience and how individuals perceive them.
+They bring consciousness to important issues through the power of healing, storytelling, and portraiture to transform and renew insights.
+Also, they bring awareness to unconscious feelings that inform the development of the whole self while encouraging visitors to learn and grow through curated content to achieve better clinical outcomes.

 Differing Holy Moments: An Inquiry of the Archetypal Numinous in Prenatal Attachment